IrvingtonRobotics/pros-notes/pros-reference.md

 This code will print `"The arm is at 0.254 m"` because 10 inches is 0.254 m.

+## Sharing Variables Across Files

+You may want to initialize the chassis controller (or some other variable) only once in `initialize.cpp`, then reference it in `autonomous.cpp` and `opcontrol.cpp`.
+How will you accomplish that?
+It takes a bit of work.

+First, you need to initialize the variable as you would normally do in one file, such as `initialize.cpp`

+    ChassisControllerIntegrated drive = ...

+This declares the variable, but then you have to share it with the other files

+You will need a single file such as `common.hpp` which will be shared between the `.cpp` files where you want to reference the variable.
+Inside the `common.hpp` file, you need a line such as

+    extern ChassisControllerIntegrated drive;

+Note the use of the keyword `extern` -- this specifies that the variable `drive` comes from another file.
+You need to manually specify the type `ChassisControllerIntegrated`; merely using `auto` does not work.

+In all the files where you want to reference the variable, use the line

+    #include "common.hpp"

+in order to use the shared variable.
+Now you can reference `drive` as any other variable in those files.

+### Note for constants

+Sharing a constant value across files is slightly different: You need to specify `extern` in both `common.hpp` and the file where you reference it.

+For example, in `common.hpp`:

+    extern const QLength armLength;

+and in `lift.cpp`:

+    extern const QLength armLength = 20_in;

 ## Configuration Arrays

 To create presets, I suggest using an array, for example